hercules-ci/flake.parts-website/site/src/cheat-sheet.md

-# Getting Things
+# Cheat Sheet

 Flake-parts offers a couple of ways to access the same thing.
 This gives you freedom to pick the most convenient syntax for a use case.

-This page is like a cheat sheet, for you to get a feel for what's what.
+This page is for you to get a feel for what's what.

 ## Get a locally defined package